 The patient underwent a C5-6 total disc replacement (TDR).

 This procedure allowed for decompression of the nerve roots with maintenance of cervical range of motion.

 Postoperative X-rays show the disc replacement device at C5-6 with maintenance of cervical range of motion on flexion-extension.

-Patient stayed one night in the hospital for observation and was discharged on minimal pain medications.
+After the Mobi-C cervical disc replacement, the patient stayed one night in the hospital for observation and was discharged on minimal pain medications.
 She returned to work full time in two weeks.